“Meditation is the discovery that the point of life is always arrived at in the immediate moment.” – Alan Watts

 - If you are choosing to guide your loved one through this process, remember to offer yourself the same acceptance and mindfulness that you are asking them to have.
 Take it slowly and don’t judge if it isn’t done perfectly.

-Caregivers benefit too
+Care companions benefit too

-As a caregiver for your loved one, you can also benefit from the calm, acceptance, and lowered stress of meditation.
+As a care companion for your loved one, you can also benefit from the calm, acceptance, and lowered stress of meditation.
 Consider setting aside a moment each day to either meditate while your loved one naps, or as a shared exercise with them.
 Studies have shown that only 8 weeks of regular practice create improvements in mental focus and decreased anxiety.